Matt Warman MP | Conservative Party

-Douglas Carswell is a UK Independence Party politician who has been the Member of Parliament for Clacton since 2005.
+Douglas Carswell is an independent politician who has been the Member of Parliament for Clacton since 2005.

 An outspoken advocate of political reform, he authored the book ‘The End of Politics and the Birth of iDemocracy’ in 2012.
 Since being elected to Parliament, he has been a leading voice in the campaign for Britain to leave the European Union.

 Douglas was previously a member of the House of Commons Public Accounts Select Committee and the Committees on Education and Skills, and Human Rights.

 Liz Saville-Roberts MP | Plaid Cymru

 Liz Saville-Roberts is a Plaid Cymru politician who has been the Member of Parliament for Dwyfor Meirionnydd since May 2015.

 Prior to being elected as Plaid Cymru’s first female MP, she was a lecturer and journalist working in London and North Wales.

 Liz is a member of the Welsh Affairs Select Committee and speaks for Plaid Cymru in Westminster on Health; Education; Home Affairs; Environment and Rural Affairs; Energy; Local Government; and Women and Equalities.

 Danny Kinahan is an Ulster Unionist politician who has been the Member of Parliament for South Antrim since May 2015.